Requirements to Become...

 What are the Requirements to Become a Counselor?

-If you love people and seek to help them with their problems, counseling could be the career for you.
-Counselors are called upon to help clients manage a myriad of personal and social difficulties.
+The word counselor has several meanings.
+Usually, it is used to describe someone who provides guidance or therapy.
+Counselors are called upon to help clients manage a wide array of personal and social difficulties.
 There are many different specialties within the field, including college student affairs, elementary or secondary school counseling, gerontology counseling, marriage and family therapy, substance abuse counseling, rehabilitation counseling, community counseling, clinical mental health counseling, and career counseling.

 Makeup Artist